First Year Experience at Youngstown State University

 1. Students will conduct an exploration and development of their academic interests and career pathways

 2. Students will practice skills needed to improve written communication and develop critical thinking

 3. Students will explore non-cognitive skills necessary for success in college and career-life

 The Common Intellectual Experience: PenguinThink

 As set out by the General Education committee, students will undergo a career assessment and review the outcomes.
 All incoming students must complete a Career Planning module per Ohio Department of Higher Education (ODHE) requirements.
-Career Services or college-specific career advisers must be involved in the process.
+Career Services or college-specific career advisers are involved in the classroom discussions.

 The objectives of this module are to:

 - Identify students’ interests, personality, and values

 - Recognize self-awareness

 It is required that students in FYE courses complete three to four campus activities, with at least one of the activities being outside of the specific college.
 This requirement varies by college, however.